Award Descriptions for the 2014 Fiscal Year

 This award provides on-line learning and training for legislators and legislative staff.
 E-learning technologies assist NCSL in expanding opportunities for legislators and legislative staff to participate in NCSL programs when they are unable to travel.
 This award will provide content for on-line issue programming and on-line skill development training for legislators and legislative staff as well as on-line content for the Legislative Staff University on the NCSL website.
 The project is guided by and receives input from the Member Outreach and Communications Committee of the NCSL Executive Committee.

-Foundation Partnership: Leveraging IT Investments to Improve Government Technology - $10,000
+Foundation Partnership: Leveraging IT Investments to Strengthen Government - $10,000

 With state budget issues still a concern, this project will take a look at creative ways to harness information technology to reduce government spending while improving efficiency and the level of service to citizens.
 Through project sessions, a webinar, and articles, project members will examine new delivery models, technologies and analytics governments can utilize to achieve efficiencies and foster innovation that will spur economic growth and job creation.
 In addition, the project will highlight applications of advanced analytics to identify and combat fraud and abuse in a variety of areas, such as health care, social services and taxation, which can provide significant cost savings and/or revenue return for state government.